cailing9800/friction-ridge/README.md

                 ||----w |
                 ||     ||

-	It's a simple Python script empowered by python-libnmap that uses Nmap XML outputs to try remotely detect the Operational System based on a custom score system techniques that goes beyond Nmap fingerprint engine.
+	It's a simple Python script empowered by python-libnmap, it uses Nmap XML outputs and try to remotely detect the Operational System based on a custom score system techniques that goes beyond Nmap fingerprint engine.

 Installing: